Cat Adoption Board

 A pet is a big responsibility.
 When we make the right decisions, what awaits us are the countless joys of owning a cat.

 FOR FOSTERS: How do we ensure that our foster cats go to good homes?

-Do include this basic adoption criteria in your adoption postings so potential adopters are aware of the requirements of responsible cat owners.
-Posts with no criteria stated will be prompted over email to include at least the following:
+Do include this basic adoption criteria in your adoption postings so potential adopters are aware of the minimum requirements of responsible cat owners.
+Posts with no criteria stated will be prompted over email to screen for and include at least the following:

 - If the cat has not yet been sterilised, do ensure the cat is sterilised within the month the cat is released.
 If you are adopting out a kitten, do follow up closely to ensure the cat is sterilised.

 - Ensure the adopter is aware that they are to provide good quality food and take the cat for regular vet visits.

 - Ensure that the adopter is aware that a cat is a lifetime commitment and will provide it with a lifetime of love and care.

 - Do a house visit, speak to the entire family and sign an adoption contract so both you and the adopter are aware of your continuing obligations.

 It is good practice to take down the full contact details of an adopter before you pass them the cat.
 This includes their name, telephone number and full address.
 Politely ask for their IC for verification as a safeguard against fraud and scams.

 What is the recommended adoption fee?

 Ultimately, adoption is about saving lives and more lives can be saved when adopters help with the cost of foster care through the adoption fee.
 This enables fosters to continue to do more for other cats once the present are rehomed.

 Microchipping is a good practice!
 How do I register my cat's microchip details?